April 16, 2020

 To address this challenge, engineers can use Ansys SCADE Vision powered by Hologram.
 It doesn’t require labeled data to identify issues with the perception algorithm.
 Instead, it runs the raw driving footage through the algorithm’s neural network.
 Then, it slightly modifies the video (typically by blurring the images) and runs it through the network a second time.
 This process enables the software to compare the result of the two tests to determine edge cases by noting where the network made weak detections and false negatives.

 Using this system, engineers can drastically reduce the amount of time spent labeling driving footage.
-To learn more, read: Autonomous Safety in Sight.
+To learn more, read the article: Autonomous Safety in Sight.

 What happens when engineers are unable to capture scenarios using driving footage?
 First, it could be dangerous, time-consuming and expensive to set up these scenarios.
 Secondly, certain edge cases might be so obscure that it’s unlikely to ever witness them during a test drive.